phunware/maas-mapping-android-sdk/README.md

-MaaSMapping Android SDK
+MaaS Mapping SDK for Android
 ================

 Version 1.2.0

-MaaSMapping is an all-inclusive Android SDK for Mapping, Blue Dot and Navigation services provided by Phunware.
+MaaS Mapping is an all-inclusive Android SDK for Mapping, Blue Dot and Navigation services provided by Phunware.
 Visit http://maas.phunware.com/ for more details and to sign up.